devoto13/docker-webapp-dev/README.md

 # docker-webapp-dev

-Image for developing web applications and running tests in CI
+Image for developing web applications and running tests on CI server.

+Includes Node, Yarn and Google Chrome.